 Coming to St Agnes this season?

 As you would expect, there are some changes to how things on the island will operate this season due to COVID19.
-The islanders are doing their best to provide a great service, while keeping both the community and visitors safe:
+The islanders are doing their best to provide a good service, while keeping the community and visitors safe:

 St Agnes Boating are running trips between the islands.
-As with all public transport, face coverings must be worn on board.
-More details can be found in the attached document.
+Timetables can be picked up onboard and are also displayed in our notice board.
+Face coverings must be worn on board.
 Boating info can be found on www.stagnesboating.co.uk

-Turks Head Pub will be open for food and drink and be offering takeaway food and a delivery service.
+Turks Head Pub will be open for food and drink and are offering takeaway food.
+They have an app for ordering drinks from your table.

 St Agnes Watersports will be open for activities.
 Please see their website for details: www.stagneswatersports.co.uk

-Covean Tea Gardens will be offering takeaway pizza fortnightly (pre-order) but the tea garden will be closed.
+Covean Tea Gardens will be offering takeaway pizza nights twice-weekly (pre-order) but the tea garden will be closed.

-Island producers are still making lovely food and drink on the island, available to order from St Agnes PO stores, including Little Island Chocolate Co, Westward Farm Gin, L’eggs eggs & Tamarisk Farm veg.
-Troytown Farm produce is available from our shop as usual.
+Island producers are still making lovely food and drink on the island, available from St Agnes PO stores, including Little Island Chocolate Co, Westward Farm Gin, L’eggs eggs & Tamarisk Farm veg.
+Troytown Farm produce is available from our shop.

-The Island Hall will be closed to visitors this season.
+The Island Hall is currently closed to visitors.

 Extra Safety Measures For Your Stay during the COVID19 Pandemic

-The islands have several elderly or vulnerable residents, and so far there have been no known cases of COVID19 in Scilly.
-Re-opening to visitors has the potential to introduce infection to Scilly, so please ensure you respect and protect the local community by strictly adhering to social distancing rules, going above and beyond where you can, and continue to wash your hands frequently.
+The islands have several elderly or vulnerable residents, and so far there have been very few known cases of COVID19 in Scilly.
+Visitors travelling to the islands have the potential to introduce infection to Scilly, so please ensure you respect and protect the local community by strictly adhering to COVID rules, going above and beyond where you can, and continue to hand-wash, social-distance and wear masks where asked to do so.

 What to do if you have symptoms of COVID19 while you are here